Shy-Li/Shy-Li.github.io/_pages/research.md

 <img src="/files/ABMIL_AT8.png" width="600" height="300" />

 ## <span style="color:teal; font-family:Comic Sans MS;font-size: 20px;">  A vision foundation model for neuropathology for advancing AI-driven neuropathological image analysis</span>
+I am developing the first neuropathology-specific foundation model,  NeuroPath, leveraging the world’s largest digital neuropathology database.
+By doing so, we will fully unlock the potential of AI-based analysis in advancing our understanding of NDs.

 <img src="/files/FM_figures.png" width="540" height="360" />